 You realize that the only thing you have to do for other human beings is to keep yourself really straight, and then do whatever it is you do.

 In practical terms, I think its good to start to notice our own personal “Groundhog Day” dramas; in other words, we can start to notice those similar circumstances and situations we tend to attract again and again.
 They are clues that show us where we need to work on ourselves.
 We can ask ourselves what our personal dramas are here to teach us, and then we can do our best to learn from them.
 Before we place blame outwardly for our circumstances, we can look inward for answers.
-We don’t have to lament our circumstances or try to change our drama in order to accomplish this.
+We don’t have to lament our circumstances or try to change our drama (or dharma!) in order to accomplish this.
 In so doing, we are practicing “pratyahara” and we can begin to awaken from our personal karmic dream.